-- Provides safe, caring, patient centered, evidence based nursing care to a diverse population of patients. - Employs critical thinking/clinical reasoning strategies when providing nursing care and implementing quality improvement related to patient care. - Engages in teamwork and collaboration with members of the interprofessional team. - Employs informatics principles, techniques, and systems when providing nursing care. - Demonstrates leadership/management in a variety of healthcare settings for the purpose of providing and improving patient care. - Applies professional, ethical, and legal principles relevant to the practice of a registered nurse.
+- Provides safe, caring, patient-centered, evidence based Nursing care to a diverse population of patients. - Employs critical reasoning strategies. - Engages in teamwork and collaboration with members of the intra-professional team. - Employs informatics principles, techniques and systems when providing Nursing care. - Demonstrates leadership/management in a variety of healthcare settings for the purpose of providing and improving patient care. - Applies professional, ethical and legal principles relevant to the practice of a registered nurse.